msprotte/DatatablesBundle/README.md

 [Demo Application for v1.0](https://github.com/stwe/DtBundleDemo10)

+## Info about this fork
+Our company used this for our new product that has been created.
+We always have some optimizations done but everything in our project.
+We now wanted to share this stuff with all of you and want you to work with us.
+Feel free to update / bugfix stuff and so on.
+We are looking forward to maintain this also in the future.

+## New Stuff in this fork
+* Extensions are changed to be quicker adding a new extension to the bundle
+* Added fixed Header / Footer Extension for Datatable
+* Refactored stuff to be more clean code
+* Changed private properties to be protected.
+In some ways you/we want to extend some stuff for "reasons"
+* Elasticsearch Support - This is not totally done yet.
+It is just a very hacky way to use the elasticabundle with this datatablesbundle.
+We currently only use this to visualize tables.
+No filtering included yet.
+Feel free to extend
+* Extended the composer.json for the really needed requirements

+##!!!!!
+This is WIP !!!!!
+So the documentation is not correct at all in the current moment.

 ## Info about PostgreSQL

 **Hey folks.
 Bad news: I'm not working with PostgreSQL.
 I have no idea about it and therefore can not write any good software supporting PostgreSQL.